 What is a pension?

-Pensions are a long-term investment.
+Pensions are a long-term investment that helps you save for your retirement in a tax-efficient way.
 The retirement benefits you receive from your pension plan will depend on a number of factors including the value of your plan when you decide to take your benefits which isn't guaranteed, and can go down as well as up.
 The value of your plan could fall below the amount(s) paid in.

 The Government will normally give you tax relief that helps increase the value of your plan.
 If the basic rate of tax is 20%, for every £80 you pay into your plan each month, the Government will automatically top up your pension with an additional £20.
-If you are a higher or additional rate taxpayer, you may be able to claim additional tax relief via your annual tax return.
-If you are a Scottish taxpayer the tax relief you will be entitled to will be at the Scottish rate of income tax, which may be different from the rest of the UK.
+Your tax relief may depend on your main place of residence in the UK as advised by HMRC for each tax year.
+If you are a Scottish or Welsh taxpayer, the relief you will be entitled to will be at the Scottish or Welsh rate of income tax, as applicable.
+If you pay tax on some of your income at a rate higher than the amount we add automatically, you can claim additional tax relief via your self-assessment tax return.
 Tax depends on individual circumstances that can change.
 Tax rules can also change.

 A State Pension is the amount that’s given to you by the Government and is based on your National Insurance contributions (NICs) record.
 You’re entitled to it when you reach your State Pension age and it will continue until you die.